CybersecGen/AWS-Netwok-Architecture/README.md

 ## Overview

-This project was built to as part of a networking and terraform exercise focused on clean modular infrastructure design, reproducible deployments and to demonstrate practical understanding of:
+This project was built as part of a networking and terraform exercise focused on clean modular infrastructure design, reproducible deployments and to demonstrate practical understanding of:

 - AWS VPC design
 - Public and private subnet segmentation